grab3/meck-issue/README.md

 This is demonstration of the problem happening when runing eunit tests with rebar and using meck.
 Software:
 rebar(2.5.1) built with Erlang 16B03-1
+tested on MacOS Yosimite, CentOS 6.5

 Problem:

-Module a executes a test -> module b executes test using test generator function -> module b fails with
+Module a executes a test using test generator function -> module b executes test, mecking module a-> module b fails with
 ```
 undefined
 *unexpected termination of test process*
 ::killed
 ```
+In case test generator is not used, both tests pass.

 ```
 rebar eu -v suites=a,b